Michael Dixon (doctor): Complementary medicine

 He was the medical director of The Prince's Foundation for Integrated Health, which closed in 2010 after its finance director was arrested for stealing £253,000 from the organisation.
-Dixon is Chair and Founder of The College of Medicine which opened in 2010 with former Chair of the General Medical Council Sir Graeme Catto as its President.
+Dixon is chair and Founder of The College of Medicine, which opened in 2010 with former Chair of the General Medical Council Sir Graeme Catto as its president.

 Dixon has been criticised by professor of complementary medicine and alternative medicine campaigner Edzard Ernst for advocating the use of complementary medicine.
-Ernst said that the stance of the NHS Alliance on complementary medicine was "misleading to the degree of being irresponsible."
+Ernst said that the stance of the NHS Alliance on complementary medicine was "misleading to the degree of being irresponsible".
 Ernst had previously been sympathetic to building a bridge between complementary and mainstream medicine, co-writing an article with Michael Dixon in 1997 on the benefits of such an approach.
 Ernst and Dixon wrote that:

 missed diagnoses by complementary therapists giving patients long term treatments are often cited but in the experience of one of the authors (MD) are extremely rare.
 It can also cut both ways.
 A patient was recently referred back to her general practitioner by an osteopath, who was questioning, as it turned out quite correctly, whether her pain was caused by metastates.
 Good communication between general practitioner and complementary therapist can reduce conflicts and contradictions, which otherwise have the potential to put orthodox medicine and complementary therapy in an either/or situation.

 In December 2023, it was reported that Dixon had been appointed by Charles III as Head of the Royal Medical Household a year previously in November 2022.
-He had previously created and led his medical household as HRH Prince of Wales since 2009.
-His position as Head of the Royal Medical Household was criticised by campaigners against alternative medicine.
+He had previously created and led his medical household as HRH The Prince of Wales since 2009.
+His position as Head of the Royal Medical Household, which ended in June 2026, was criticised by campaigners against alternative medicine.
+Dixon remains Personal Doctor to Their Majesties The King (Charles III) and Queen (Camilla).

 Personal life

 In his free time, Dixon gardens and fishes whenever possible.
-His wife, Joanna, is a professional artist and they have three children, two of whom are GPs and the other working in health and science policy.
+His wife, Joanna, is a professional artist, and they have three children, two of whom are GPs and the other works in health and science policy.